 The Best Combination of Top, Middle, and Base Notes

-Crafting the perfect fragrance is all about balance and synergy between the top, middle, and base notes.
+Crafting the perfect fragrance is all about balance and synergy between the top notes, middle notes, and base notes fragrance.
 A winning combination might start with energizing top notes like bergamot or lemon for an immediate burst of freshness.
 This can seamlessly transition into soft, floral middle notes such as jasmine or rose, and finally, to anchor the scent, long-lasting base notes like sandalwood or vanilla can lend depth and a comforting finish.